Embassy of Sweden, London: Chancery

 In 1907, the Swedish legation in London moved into rented premises at 73 Portland Place.
 It was used both as chancery and as ambassadorial residence.
-In 1921, the townhouse at 27 Portland Place was purchased and a 999-year lease with the English landowner Howard de Walden was agreed.
+In 1921, the townhouse at 27 Portland Place was purchased and a 999-year lease with the English landowner Baron Howard de Walden was agreed.
+The purchase price was 1,200,000 Swedish kronor, with a 999-year lease contract for a total redemption sum of 27,000 pounds.
+In addition, approximately 38,500 pounds were spent on renovations.

+In mid-1947, it was reported that the legation building would undergo extensive repairs.
+All windows, which were both outdated in design and damaged during wartime bombings, were to be replaced with new, modern Swedish-made ones.
+Additionally, all premises were to be repainted, a task carried out by Swedish workers.

 After the Second World War, the embassy found itself increasingly in need of space and the neighbouring property 29 Portland Place was therefore rented.
 The two properties were connected in a number of places.
 The lease on No. 29 was terminated in the early 1970s.

-Between 1970 and 1983, the chancery was located at 23 North Row in Mayfair.
+Between 1970 and 1983, the chancery was located at 23 North Row in Mayfair, across the street from Marble Arch.
+Between 1970 and 1973, the embassy and the Swedish consulate general in London were colocated at 23 North Row.
 Since 1983, the chancery building is located at 11 Montagu Square in Marylebone, just down the road from the embassy of Switzerland.
 Sweden also maintains a Trade Council at 259-269 Old Marylebone Road, Marylebone.

 Residence

 The ambassadorial residence is located at 27 Portland Place since 1921.
 It has been used as chancery and as residence but since 1983 it has been used solely as a residence.